Essential vitamin K. Vitamin K For strong bones

 1. Diet.
 Inclusion in the diet of foods rich in vitamin K (K 1 - Brussels sprouts and cauliflower, spinach, lettuce, zucchini; K2 - beef liver).

-2. Fitomenadione 10 mg (dose for adults) s / c or i / m or in acute hypoprothrombinemia i / v (in 5% glucose solution or 0.9% sodium chloride solution at a rate not exceeding 1 mg / min); inside, 5-20 mg 3-4 times a day.
-Doses and duration of treatment depend on blood coagulation indicators (prothrombin index, coagulogram, etc.).
+2. Phytomenadione 10 mg (dose for adults) subcutaneously or intramuscularly or for acute hypoprothrombinemia intravenously (in a 5% glucose solution or 0.9% sodium chloride solution at a rate not exceeding 1 mg/min); orally 5-20 mg 3-4 times a day.
+Doses and duration of treatment depend on blood clotting parameters (prothrombin index, coagulogram, etc.).

 Prevention of Vitamin K Deficiency

-• Postoperative administration of vitamin K for parenteral nutrition.
+• Postoperative administration of vitamin K during parenteral nutrition.

-• For the prevention of hemorrhagic disease, newborns are recommended to prescribe vitamin K 1 (phytomenadione) 0.5-1 mg IM or SC immediately after birth, if necessary (for example, if the woman in labor was treated with diphenin), the injection can be repeated after 6-8 hours ...
+• For newborns, in order to prevent hemorrhagic disease, it is recommended to prescribe vitamin K 1 (phytomenadione) 0.5-1 mg IM or SC immediately after birth, if necessary (for example, if the woman in labor was treated with diphenin), the injection can be repeated after 6-8 hours .

-• Pregnant women are not recommended prophylactic use before childbirth due to the possible toxic effect on the fetus.
+• Not recommended for pregnant women prophylactic use before childbirth due to possible toxic effects on the fetus.

-Which doctors should be consulted if you have a vitamin K deficiency
+Which doctors should you contact if you have vitamin K deficiency?

 Therapist